|

 "dearly loved youngest son" of William James and Ethel Back, from 113

-Priory Hill, Dover, brother to Harold, Cecil, and Ivy, and
+Priory Hill, Dover, youngest brother to Harold, Cecil, and Ivy, and

 had worked at Messrs T. Francis as a signwriter and engraver